+The spirit of Blue Cradle is global citizenship, trust and collaboration.
 The ocean is our common nation.
-With a strong multicultural background and philosophy inherited from the Human Rights legacy of Geneva’s United Nations, we are 100% committed to upholding the inalienable rights of refugees, Indigenous Peoples and minorities.
+With a multicultural background and Human Rights philosophy inherited from our Founder’s place of origin, Geneva (home to the United Nations), we are 100% committed to upholding the inalienable rights of refugees, Indigenous Peoples and minorities.

-For marine protection, ecosystem regeneration and ocean health, we strongly believe local customary fisheries management tools (e.g. rahui, taiāpure, mātaitais) are essential to manage the marine environment, preserving mahinga kai practices.
+For marine protection, ecosystem regeneration and ocean health, we believe local customary fisheries management tools (e.g. rahui, taiāpure, mātaitais), to be essential to manage the marine environment, preserving mahinga kai practices.